djdillybdev/ChooseYourTube/docs/oracle-vm.md

 (OCI) VM.
 It uses published `amd64` or `arm64` images, Caddy-managed HTTPS, private Docker networking, systemd startup, resource limits, and scheduled PostgreSQL backups.

+For the complete first-time path—from release publication and OCI console setup through Ansible, registration, and login from a Mac—use the [end-to-end deployment runbook](oracle-ansible-runbook.md).

 ## Requirements

 - Ubuntu 24.04 on `x86_64` or Ampere `aarch64`;